-- 1. a minimum of 16 weeks full-time Level II Fieldwork, in a minimum of one setting, if it is reflective of more than one practice area, or in a maximum of three different settings (ACOTE C.1.10) - 2. all courses that are required for the A.S. in Occupational Therapy Assistant degree are required to be completed no later than the end of the summer semester of the second summer coursework.
+- a minimum of 16 weeks full-time Level II Fieldwork, in a minimum of one setting, if it is reflective of more than one practice area, or in a maximum of three different settings (ACOTE C.1.10) - all courses that are required for the A.S. in Occupational Therapy Assistant degree are required to be completed no later than the end of the summer semester of the second summer coursework.
 Failure to follow this progression will result in a delayed start of COTA 2500 and COTA 2550.
 COTA 2550 is required to be completed by the following May or within 12 months after completion of COTA courses.
-Extenuating circumstances will be handled on an individual basis - direct supervision provided by a currently licensed or otherwise regulated occupational therapist or occupational therapy assistant (under the supervision of an occupational therapist) with at least one year of experience, although ultimate responsibility for the Level II Fieldwork experience must be assumed by a registered occupational therapist.
+Extenuating circumstances will be handled on an individual basis - 3. documenting and verifying that the student is supervised by a currently licensed or otherwise regulated occupational therapist or occupational therapy assistant (under the supervision of an occupational therapist) who has a minimum of 1 year full-time (or its equivalent) of practice experience as a licensed or otherwise regulated occupational therapist or occupational therapy assistant, prior to the onset of the Level II fieldwork.
+Ensure that the student supervisor is adequately prepared to serve as a fieldwork educator prior to the Level II Fieldwork experience.
+The supervising therapist may be engaged by the fieldwork site or by the education program.
 (ACOTE C.1.11)